IES 6 IES 6:

 Formal Assessment of Professional Competence

-1. IFAC member bodies shall formally assess whether aspiring professional accountants have achieved an appropriate level of professional competence by the end of IPD, drawing on the outcomes of a range of assessment activities that are undertaken during IPD.
+1. IFAC member organizations shall formally assess whether aspiring professional accountants have achieved the required level of professional competence by the end of IPD, drawing on the outcomes of a range of assessment activities that are undertaken during IPD.

 Explanatory Material

-1. To formally assess whether professional competence has been achieved, the IFAC member body may draw on the outcomes of one or more assessment activities that take place during IPD.
-The configuration of the assessment activities during IPD may vary, and may include, but are not limited to:
+1. To formally assess whether the required level of professional competence has been achieved, the IFAC member organization may draw on the outcomes of one or more assessment activities that take place during IPD.
+The configuration of the formal assessment activities during IPD may vary.
+Some examples may include:

-1. A single multi-disciplinary examination conducted by the end of IPD;
+1. A single multi-disciplinary assessment delivered by the end of IPD;

-2. A series of examinations that focus on specific areas of professional competence, conducted throughout IPD; or
+2. A series of assessment activities that focus on specific areas of professional competence, delivered throughout IPD; or

-3. A series of examinations and workplace assessments conducted throughout IPD.
+3. A series of assessment activities, including workplace assessments delivered throughout IPD.

-6. Review of a portfolio of evidence on completion of workplace activities.
+6. Portfolio of evidence on completion of workplace activities.

-3. The types of assessment activities selected may depend on factors specific to each IFAC member body, which may include, but are not limited to:
+3. The types of assessment activities selected may depend on factors specific to each IFAC member organization.
+Some factors that may impact this could be:

 1. The remoteness and spread of geographical locations where aspiring professional accountants are based;

-2. Available educational and other resources of the IFAC member body;
+3. Available educational and other resources of the IFAC member organization;

-3. The number and backgrounds of aspiring professional accountants being assessed; and
+4. The number and backgrounds of aspiring professional accountants being assessed;

-4. The availability of learning and development opportunities provided by employers.
+5. The availability of learning and development opportunities provided by employers; and

-4. Factors relevant to determining an appropriate level of professional competence to be achieved by professional accountants may include, but are not limited to:
+4. Factors relevant to determining the required level of professional competence to be achieved by the end of IPD may vary.
+Some examples of factors that may impact this could be:

 1. The complexity and variety of tasks undertaken by professional accountants;